basp/hack/README.md

 This computer will then be used to perform various sequences of instructions that are stored in a database that is made available by the server context in which these programs will run.
 By running in a well defined context and having a well defined specification of operations it's possible to limit the programs an more importantly - guard against - the possibility that they will monopolize the server and therefor hamper accessibility for other users (what is commonly known as a DOS or DDOS attack).

+The most important fact of this shenanigans is that the database which stores the commands is accessible to the user.
+They can program their own commands and in essence create their own world.
+The trick here is to make sure that they cannot screw up eachothers work so easily unless there's a real gameplay reason for it.

+This requires a lot of security and network infrastructure and we are in no way close but we'll keep these goals in mind as we push forward.

 ## Example Hack assembly
 Below is a simple Hack assembly program that computes 2 + 3.
 ```